Bitzi: Technology

-Other file-specific metadata is also collected, such as file size, alternate filenames, audio/video encoding details, user ratings, and free-form comments or descriptions.
-Users can displace flawed information with new contributions.
+Other file-specific metadata was also collected, such as file size, alternate filenames, audio/video encoding details, user ratings, and free-form comments or descriptions.
+Users could displace flawed information with new contributions.

 Data about specific files can also be programmatically retrieved via a REST-style XML Web Services.

 Relationship to peer-to-peer networks

 Bitzi originated several popular standards in the peer-to-peer file sharing sphere, including the Magnet URI scheme and Tiger tree hashes.

-Many peer-to-peer file sharing programs, including LimeWire/Frostwire, older Bearshare versions, and older Shareaza versions, offer an option to look up local files or network search results at Bitzi for more information about their contents or quality.
+Many peer-to-peer file sharing programs, including LimeWire/Frostwire, older Bearshare versions, and older Shareaza versions, offered an option to look up local files or network search results at Bitzi for more information about their contents or quality.

-As peer-to-peer file sharing networks are often plagued by mislabeled or corrupt files, Bitzi can sometimes provide additional confidence that a file is as expected, before a user begins a long download.
-In such a role, Bitzi serves to ameliorate some common attacks on peer-to-peer networks.
+As peer-to-peer file sharing networks often have mislabeled or corrupt files, Bitzi can sometimes provide additional confidence that a file is as expected, before a user begins a long download.
+In such a role, Bitzi served to ameliorate some common attacks on peer-to-peer networks.